DragonFoxCollective/bevy-pretty-nice-input/README.md

 If the previous input is nonexistant, for instance if the input is *invalidated*, the action is ignored, since the events require a previous input to compare against.

+An input system entity can be disabled by inserting `InputDisabled` on it.

 ## Usage

 Add the `PrettyNiceInputPlugin` plugin to your project.